An award-winning journalist and the bestselling author of eight books explains why having good work ethic is essential to writing success.

 This is a post I wrote in March 2014 on my personal blog.
 Republishing here because it’s a question I hear often.
 Enjoy!

 I wrote 65,000 words in February and so far, I’ve written 9,500 words in March.
-This is simply because I have a daily deadline that I have to meet no matter what and all the excuses in the world aren’t going to save me from the repercussions of failing to deliver.
+This is because I have a daily deadline that I have to meet no matter what, and all the excuses in the world won’t save me from the repercussions of failing to deliver.

 So I deliver.

 Writers know that when there’s an axe to our heads (also politely called a “deadline”), we perform.
 We write.
 1k, 5k, 10k, it all comes pouring out three hours before the assignment is due.
 In February, I had a real deadline.
 I was writing a course and lessons needed to go out daily.
-This month, I’m working on a self-imposed deadline.
+I had to write and I had to write fast.
+This month, I’m working on a self-imposed one.

-Creating work ethic is important if you want to be a career writer because unless you have words on the page, you have nothing.
+Creating a solid work ethic is important if you want to be a career writer because unless you have words on the page, you have nothing.
 This is especially true if you’re an author or aspiring to be one, but also if you’re a freelancer.
-After all, how are you going to get those assignments if you’re not in the habit of querying and how are you going to put together those queries if you’re not in the habit of writing?
+After all, how are you going to get those assignments if you’re not in the habit of pitching, and how are you going to put together those pitches if you’re not in the habit of writing?

-Work ethic becomes increasingly important as you grow in your career and start getting ready to handle more challenging assignments, more complex works.
+Work ethic becomes increasingly important as you grow in your career and start getting ready to handle more challenging assignments and more complex works.

-Here are some ways to create work ethic and why they work:
+Here are some ways to create that work ethic.

 1. Have a dedicated space